kouphax/fauntage/README.md

 ## Fauntage

-A PhantomJS based script that scrapes a page of x5 scaled Font Awesome icons into transparent `png` files.
+A [PhantomJS](http://phantomjs.org/) based script that scrapes a page of x5 scaled Font Awesome icons into transparent `png` files.
+It also makes them random colours (based on the subset of the [Flat UI](http://designmodo.github.io/Flat-UI/) palette).
 If you need to do this then this will do it.
 But ask yourself - Do you need this?
 Really?
 Why?
 I never asked myself that question.
 But turns out I did anyway.
 For a thing.
 Yeah thas right Ihad a thing that needed this.
 What of it?
 Use it or don't.
 No biggie.

 ### Usage